seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 Have you ever needed to grab some data from a site that doesn't provide a public API?
 To solve this problem we can use web scraping and pull the required information out from the HTML.
 Of course, we can manually extract the required data from a website, but this process can become very tedious.
 So, it will be more efficient to automate it via the scraper.

-Well, in this tutorial we are going to scrap cats images from [Pexels](https://www.pexels.com/){:target="_blank"}.
+Well, in this tutorial we are going to scrape cats images from [Pexels](https://www.pexels.com/){:target="_blank"}.
 This website provides high quality and completely free stock photos.
 They have a public API but it has a limit of 200 requests per hour.

 <p class="text-center image">
     <img src="/assets/images/posts/fast-webscraping-reactphp-images/pexels-cats-search.png">